Minerals Industry Experience Program

 First week

 Week one of the program is a comprehensive learning experience.
-Participants will attend an office-based environment in one of three ‘hubs’ – Perth, Adelaide and Brisbane – and will engage in structured sessions to understand and discuss industry strategies, values and behaviors and explore the intricacies of mining operations in a corporate setting.
+Participants will attend a hub-based learning experience in one of the four locations: Queensland, Central Queensland, South Australia and Western Australia.
+Participants will engage in structured sessions to understand and discuss industry strategies, values and behaviors and explore the intricacies of minerals operations in a corporate setting.

 Second week

-Week two of the program is on-site, participants will spend three days on a company site experiencing what life is like working in the minerals industry.
-Learn from experts as well as young people new to our industry and witness the real-world minerals value chain and modern mining practices.
+Week two of the program is on-site, participants will spend up to four days a companies site, experiencing what life is like working in the minerals industry.
+Learn from experts as well as young people new to our industry and witness the real-world minerals value chain and modern operational practices.

 Benefits

-By participating in the program participants will gain unique insights into the world of mining, an industry on which the Australian economy and the modern world relies, while getting paid.
+By participating in the program participants will gain unique insights into the world of the Australian minerals industry on which our economy and the modern world relies, while getting paid.
 They will build strong connections with peers, industry leaders, technical experts and program administrators.
 Gain essential professional skills and experience and insight into the opportunities that the industry has on offer, facilitating informed decisions about future studies and career paths.

 Eligibility Criteria:

-• Available for full-time work hours during week one
+• Available for full-time work hours throughout the two week program

-• Available to fly and stay on-site for week two (may include weekend travel)
+• Available to fly and stay on-site for up to four days in the second week (may include weekend travel)

 • A permanent resident or an Australian or New Zealand citizen